Loupau38/shapez-2-tools/bp fixer/README.md

   - Fluid catapult IDs get updated
   - Old space pipe specific fluid catapults get removed
   - Space belts, pipes and rails get updated to the new format

+- If its version is less than 1071 (alpha 22.3) :
+  - The `"$type"` key gets set to `"Building"` if it doesn't have a value
+  - Platforms that don't have additional data get given the default value